 2) then result in the dismissal and expungement of your eligible charges in their entirety.

 When Are Domestic Violence Arrests Eligible for Family Violence Programs?

-Not every domestic violence arrest is eligible for the Family Violence Program; however, often an attorney can negotiate a resolution of your case that will allow you to complete the Family Violence Program in exchange for the dismissal of all of your charges, including those that are not FVEP-eligible.
+Not every domestic violence arrest is eligible for the Family Violence Program; however, often a local attorney can negotiate a resolution of your case that will allow you to complete the domestic violence education programs in exchange for the dismissal of all of your charges, including those that are not FVEP-eligible.
 The best criminal lawyers would likely agree that this scenario is the most ideal time to use the Family Violence Education Program.